History of Laos: Lao Issara and independence

-1945 was a watershed year in the history of Laos.
-Under Japanese pressure, King Sisavangvong declared independence in April.
-The move allowed the various independence movements in Laos including the Lao Seri and Lao Pen Lao to coalesce into the Lao Issara or “Free Lao” movement which was led by Prince Phetsarath and opposed the return of Laos to the French.
+Under Japanese pressure, King Sisavangvong declared independence in April 1945.
+The move allowed the independence movements in Laos including the Lao Seri and Lao Pen Lao to coalesce into the Lao Issara or "Free Lao" movement which was led by Prince Phetsarath and opposed the return of Laos to the French.
 The Japanese surrender on 15 August 1945 emboldened pro-French factions and Prince Phetsarath was dismissed by King Sisavangvong.
 Undeterred Prince Phetsarath staged a coup in September and placed the royal family in Luang Prabang under house arrest.
 On 12 October 1945 the Lao Issara government was declared under the civil administration of Prince Phetsarath.
-In the next six months the French rallied against the Lao Issara and were able to reassert control over Indochina in April 1946.
+In the next 6 months the French rallied against the Lao Issara and were able to reassert control over Indochina in April 1946.
 The Lao Issara government fled to Thailand, where they maintained opposition to the French until 1949, when the group split over questions regarding relations with the Vietminh and the communist Pathet Lao was formed.
 With the Lao Issara in exile, in August 1946 France instituted a constitutional monarchy in Laos headed by King Sisavangvong, and Thailand agreed to return territories seized during the Franco-Thai War in exchange for a representation at the United Nations.
 The Franco-Lao General Convention of 1949 provided most members of the Lao Issara with a negotiated amnesty and sought appeasement by establishing the Kingdom of Laos a quasi-independent constitutional monarchy within the French Union.
 In 1950, additional powers were granted to the Royal Lao Government including training and assistance for a national army.
-On October 22, 1953, the Franco–Lao Treaty of Amity and Association transferred remaining French powers to the independent Royal Lao Government.
-By 1954 the defeat at Dien Bien Phu brought eight years of fighting with the Vietminh, during the First Indochinese War, to an end and France abandoned all claims to the colonies of Indochina.
+On 22 October 1953, the Franco–Lao Treaty of Amity and Association transferred remaining French powers to the independent Royal Lao Government.
+By 1954 the defeat at Dien Bien Phu brought 8 years of fighting with the Vietminh, during the First Indochinese War, to an end and France abandoned all claims to the colonies of Indochina.